Colonel Sanders: Beyond KFC

 In 2011, a manuscript of a book on cooking that Sanders apparently wrote in the mid-1960s was found in KFC archives.
 It includes some cooking recipes from Sanders as well as anecdotes and life lessons.
 KFC said it was planning to try some of the recipes and to publish the 200-page manuscript online.

-In 2010, the Oscar-winning animated short LOGORAMA prominently featured a rotoscoped depiction of Colonel Sanders during the early fast-food restaurant scenes.
+In 2010, the Oscar-winning animated short Logorama prominently featured a rotoscoped depiction of Colonel Sanders during the early fast-food restaurant scenes.

 Charitable giving

 Before his death, Sanders used his stock holdings to create the Colonel Harland Sanders Charitable Organization, a registered Canadian charity.
 The wing of Mississauga Hospital for women's and children's care is named The Colonel Harland Sanders Family Care Centre in honor of his substantial donation.
-Sanders' foundation has also made sizeable donations to other Canadian children's hospitals including the McMaster Children's Hospital, IWK Health Centre, and Stollery Children's Hospital.
+Sanders's foundation has also made sizeable donations to other Canadian children's hospitals including the McMaster Children's Hospital, IWK Health Centre, and Stollery Children's Hospital.
 The Toronto-based foundation disbursed $500,000 to other Canadian charities in 2016, according to its tax return filed with the Canada Revenue Agency.